Skip to content

 h3 pentest

-If you'd like to kill the NodeZero Launch Script process before it downloads and launches NodeZero, you can use pkill:
+Side note: If for whatever reason you need to kill the NodeZero Launch Script before it downloads and launches NodeZero, you can use pkill:

 pkill -f h3-run-nodezero